Elaine Cameron-Weir

-Elaine Cameron-Weir (born 1985 in Alberta, Canada) is a contemporary visual artist known for her sculptures and installations.
-She currently lives and works in New York City.
+Elaine Cameron-Weir (born 1985 in Alberta, Canada) is a contemporary visual artist known for her industrial and conceptually driven sculptural practice.
+As of 2024, she currently lives and works in New York City.

 Early life

 Elaine Cameron-Weir was born in Alberta, Canada in 1985.

 Cameron-Weir received an BFA in Drawing from Alberta College of Art and Design in 2007.
 She received an MFA in Studio Art from New York University in 2010.